CesarePeli/Math_Physics_Logic/exercises/index.md

 ## Introduction to the Concept of Limit

-This intuitive presentation introduces the idea of a function limit **without** relying on formal definitions like the epsilon-delta formulation.
-Ideal for beginners, it builds visual and conceptual understanding through examples and plots.
+A gentle, intuitive presentation for first-time learners.
+We introduce the notion of limits without using the epsilon-delta definition, relying instead on **graphs**, **simple examples**, and **clear explanations**.

+Ideal for students encountering limits for the first time — or for anyone who wants to rebuild their intuition from scratch.

 </div>